AVI-1213/VBA-Stock-tickers/README.md

 <p align = "left">
 <C:\Users\avina\Desktop\uoft_assignment\VBA challenge\Starter_Code\Images>
 </p>

 source: Uoft Bootcamp

-# Here is the outline of the requirement :-
+Here is the outline of the requirement :-
 ## Instructions

 <table><tr><td> Create a script that loops through all the stocks for one year and outputs the following information:<table><tr><td>

-# The ticker symbol
+The ticker symbol

-# Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.
+Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.

-# The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.
+The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

-# The total stock volume of the stock.
+The total stock volume of the stock.
 The result should match the following image:

-** Solution for All the requirements: **
+** Solution for All the requirements **

-# The Script stockchangefinal ("C:\Users\avina\Desktop\uoft_assignment\VBA challenge\Starter_Code\Resources\stockchangefinal.bas")
-# loop trough first Column range and find unique tickers and their respective Total Stock volume, yearly change, percent change.
-# and yearly change formatted for Positive Yearly change with "Green" and Negative change with "Red".
+The Script stockchangefinal.bas -loop trough first Column range and find unique tickers and their respective Total Stock volume, yearly change, percent change. and yearly change formatted for Positive Yearly change with "Green" and Negative change with "Red".

-### And further find below by looping :
+And further find below by looping :

-# Greatest % Increase
+Greatest % Increase
-# Greatest % Decrease
+Greatest % Decrease
-# Greatest Total Volume
+Greatest Total Volume

-# Column position of Output data:
+Column position of Output data:

 Unique Ticker -         Column I
 Yearly Change -         Column J